 Electronic document management system

-Part of the reason why paperwork can take so long is inefficient organisation and not being able to locate documents when you need them.
+Part of the reason why paperwork can take so long is inefficient organization and not being able to locate documents when you need them.
 Using an electronic document management system (EDM) allows you to easily search for and view documents online.

 A professional scanning bureau and EDM provider can scan all of your paper documents to an electronic management system, where they are properly indexed and searchable by name, date and key information.